harshit0017/mercor_chatbot/README.md

 We welcome contributions from the community to enhance and expand the capabilities of our chatbot.
 If you have ideas for improvements, new features, or bug fixes, please submit a pull request.
 For major changes, please open an issue to discuss your ideas.

-## License

-This project is licensed under the [MIT License](LICENSE), which allows you to use, modify, and distribute the code as per the terms specified.

----

 Experience a new era of online shopping with our advanced chatbot.
 Say goodbye to random product searches and hello to personalized recommendations tailored to your preferences.
 Happy shopping! 🛍️